Have you been in local authority care on or after your 16th birthday?

 We offer face-to-face and telephone appointments, drop in sessions and an email advice service.
 To find out more visit anglia.ac.uk/employability call 01245 686700 or email firstname.lastname@example.org.

-Our admissions officers have responsibility for individual courses.
+Our admissions officers work in faculty teams.
 They act as a link between you and your faculty during the application process, providing information on qualifications and entry requirements.
 They check application forms, make and confirm offers, and send you your joining information.

 If you have a query relating to admissions, please email email@example.com.